 -Performing static holds in the false grip can also significantly increase strength and stability in this position.

 Here is a workout you can do to help improve your false grip maneuver and build forearm strength.

 2. 15-30 second L-Sit

 You will perform five sets of each throughout the EMOM.
 For the L-Sit, place two boxes with enough space in between to have one hand on each box at shoulder width.
 Then place a hand on each box and attempt to bring your feet out in front of you where your body is in an L position.
 If this is too challenging, try raising your knees and holding that position until failure.

 Beyond the Standards of Today

 As elite gymnasts, technique is at the center of everything we do.
 There is never a moment in our careers when we stop training basic, foundational movements.
-Countless repetitions of basic movements are what enable us to perfect things like handstand pushups, muscle-ups, and beyond.
+Countless repetitions of basic exercises are what enable us to perfect more advanced movements like handstand push-ups, muscle-ups, and beyond.

-Using the momentum that the kipping action gives you might get you on top of the rings, but are you strong enough to support yourself once you are there?
+Using the momentum that the kipping action gives you might get you on top of the rings but are you strong enough to support yourself and handle the time under tension once you are there?
 What if you come across a workout with fifty muscle-ups?
 Would technique help in this case?
 Doing a skill one time does not equate to mastery.
-Strength must be gained first if you ever want to become truly proficient.
+You must gain strength first if you ever want to become truly proficient.

-Working towards one particular skill without consideration for foundations puts you in a box that does not allow for adaptation.
-Building strength and body awareness will allow you to be prepared for any standard that might be thrown your way.
+Working towards one skill without consideration for fundamental movements puts you in a box that does not allow for adaptation.
+Building strength and body awareness will allow you to be prepared for any standard CrossFit might throw your way.
 Change is on its way, so set your foundation now.
 The muscle-up is just the beginning.